Philadelphia police discover van loaded with explosives, suspicious equipment

+The bomb squad is investigating.
+There is no immediate word on who owns the van and if anyone has been arrested.

-The discovery comes as the city is on heightened alert following nights of unrest stemming anger over the police killing of Walter Wallace Jr.
+The discovery comes as the city remains on heightened alert following nights of unrest stemming from anger over the police killing of Walter Wallace Jr.

 #BREAKING : Phila Police discover van loaded with explosives, suspicious equipment at Logan Circle in Center City.
 Live report coming up at 11. @6abc pic.twitter.com/GWhMjR7D04— Dann Cuellar (@DannCuellar) October 29, 2020